t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 publication_date: "2025/10/17"
 summary_heading: "Adding a GPU node to a K3s cluster"
 summary: |
-    This article details how to integrate a node with a GPU in a K3s cluster, while giving related explainations about how the involved components work and interact.
+    This article details how to integrate a node with a GPU in a K3s cluster and explains how the involved components work and interact.
-    Lastly, container examples are provided.
-    While vendor-specific information is used, the content remains largely general.
 head_image: ../../assets/images/k3s-gpu-node/portVendres.jpg
 head_img_title: Blockhaus near Port-Vendres
 ---